allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 tags: [tech, backend, performance, graphql, kotlin, java]
 ---

-At [Allegro](https://allegro.tech/) we decided introduce GraphQL as our API Gateway for build internal client systems.
+At [Allegro](https://allegro.tech/) we decided introduce GraphQL as our API Gateway for building internal client systems.
-During building such a solution we've learnt a lot about this technology and we would like to share it with you in this article.
+By building such a solution we've learnt a lot about this technology and we would like to share it with you in this article.

 ## What’s GraphQL and how does it work?
 To understand how to increase performance we need to understand how it works under the hood.
 Why is it so important?
 In GraphQL most of the common ideas on how to speed up the communication are useless.
 One of the things we usually do is introduce cache to our application, but you can often hear that graphQL is not cacheable.
-Indeed it is not that simple in GraphQl and we hope to clarify it to you later in this article.
+Indeed it is not that simple in GraphQL and we hope to clarify it to you later in this article.

 So what is GraphQL?
-[GraphQl’s documentation](https://graphql.org/) says:
+[GraphQL’s documentation](https://graphql.org/) says:

 > GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
 > GraphQL provides a complete and understandable description of the data in your API,